-Three’s Go Binge is available from £10/month and gives you unlimited data for use on Netflix, Apple Music, Snapchat and more.
+Three’s Go Binge gives you unlimited data for use on Netflix, Apple Music, Snapchat and more.

-In the UK, you can currently get a price plan from Three for as little as £10/month with access to Go Binge.
-This gives you unlimited data for use on selected TV and music streaming services including Netflix, TV Player, Soundcloud, Deezer and Apple Music.
-You’ll also get unlimited data for sharing on Snapchat.
+In the UK, Three previously offered a service called Go Binge on their plans from £10/month.
+This gave you unlimited data for use on selected TV and music streaming services including Netflix, TV Player, Soundcloud, Deezer and Apple Music.
+You’ll also got unlimited data for sharing on Snapchat.

 What is Go Binge?

-Go Binge is an inclusive service on Three’s mobile plans in the UK, allowing you to stream from certain apps and services without using your data allowance.
-It’s available on all Pay Monthly mobile plans with at least 12GB of data and on Pay Monthly mobile broadband plans with at least 15GB of data.
+Go Binge was an inclusive service on Three’s mobile plans in the UK, allowing you to stream from certain apps and services without using your data allowance.
+It was available between the 24th April 2018 and the 30th September 2020 on all Pay Monthly mobile plans with at least 12GB of data and on Pay Monthly mobile broadband plans with at least 15GB of data.

 You can use Go Binge with Netflix, TV Player, Snapchat, Soundcloud, Deezer and Apple Music.
 Usage of all six services will not count towards your download allowance, meaning you can stream as much as you like without running out of data.